SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/fips.md

+---
+id: fips
-# BoringCrypto and FIPS compliance
+title: BoringCrypto and FIPS compliance

-## Introduction
+---

 BoringCrypto is a cryptographic module [validated against FIPS 140][boringcrypto_certs].

 Sumo OT distro can be built to use BoringCrypto instead of Go standard library crypto implementations.
 This document explains how to obtain FIPS-capable binaries and how to run them in FIPS-approved mode.

 ## Obtaining the binaries